jaburges/pyowlet/README.md

 Usage
 -----

-To query your device's readings:
+To query your device's readings using the provided example file:

-    PYTHONPATH="." python pyowlet --email user@example.com --password pass

-For full argument information on the command-line tool:

-    PYTHONPATH="." python harmony
+    python3 example.py user@example.com password

 TODO
 ----